 For this lab, we are going to use the Designer instead of using the manager.
 We also use the Local Test Environment to perform basic testing.
 We will then deploy the API into the sandbox catalog from the designer.

 Note: Using the toolkit/designer (locally) or using manager directly (remote server) is a pretty important decision.
-Using the toolkit has the benefit to use a Source Control Management System and perform micro versioning as well as backup of the various yaml (and wsdls).
+Using the toolkit has the benefit to use a Source Control Management System and perform micro versioning as well as backup of the various yaml (and WSDLs).
 It also provides a local experience with usually a lower response time.
 Using the Manager simplifies sharing the API Drafts.
 In reality, there are ways to benefit of both approaches, especially considering a devOps approach.
 I'm using a Linux environment, you may have to adjust the commands with your specific environment being Windows or MacOS.

 Let's check that development environment is ok.
 We first prepare the docker environment to start the local test environment. sudo docker load < apic-lte-images-2018.4.1.8-ifix2.0.tar.gz.
 The information on the local test environment can be found under the title Testing an API with the Local Test Environment in the IBM Knowledge Center.
-To start the lte, in my case, cd ~/apic-lte/linux, then sudo ./apic-lte start.
+To start the LTE, in my case, cd ~/apic-lte/linux, then sudo ./apic-lte start.